Feeding Pet Rats

 The best way to monitor food quantities is to observe your rat (including physical activity) and watch their weight by actually weighing them on kitchen scales.
-After weighting your rat several times, you will get an idea of your rat’s normal weight for that breed (different breeds have a different average weights).
-Rats don’t tend to became overweight unless that are overfed on excessively fatty or sugary foods or do not get regular, stimulating exercise.
+After weighing your rat several times, you will get an idea of your rat’s normal weight for that breed (different breeds have a different average weight).
+Rats don’t tend to become overweight unless that are overfed on excessively fatty or sugary foods or do not get regular, stimulating exercise.

 Food Games To Play With Your Pet Rat

 Rats are very smart and can be quite playful.
 They will love playing hide and seek with their food.
 Start by hiding a small amount of their food around a sealed room safe for them to run around in (that is, no cat or dog waiting for their opportunity to also get in on the act).
 It is important that they (or you) have found the food as rotting food not only smells (especially to us humans), it could also cause intestinal problems for any animals (rat, cat, dog or child) that may track down rotting food later (not to mention potentially attract uninvited vermin).